QPET: A Versatile and Portable Quantity-of-Interest-Preservation Framework for Error-Bounded Lossy Compression: Evaluations

-First, we measure and profile the execution speeds of QPET-integrated error-bounded lossy compressors to examine how much overhead QPET has introduced into those compressors.
-From the compression and decompression speeds on the Anvil cluster with the QoI function $Q(x)=x^2$ and the relative QoI error threshold $\tau=1\mathrm{e}{-3}$, reported in Figure~\ref{fig:compression-speed} and \ref{fig:decompression-speed}, we can conclude as follows: QPET-integrated compressors keep reasonable and acceptable compression throughputs (20\% $\sim$ 30\% of original SZ3/HPEZ and 40\% $\sim$ 60\% of original SPERR), and the speed degradation is reasonable because it mainly lie in the determination of best-fit data error bounds.
-Without similar techniques, traditional compressors need to perform repeated executions to figure out an adequate global data error bound for acquiring a certain QoI error threshold.
-Our preliminary evaluations suggest this task may cost 10 or even more compression executions and QoI validations.
-More importantly, QPET brings quite limited time overheads in the decompression process (because neither error-bound computation nor QoI validation is needed), and sometimes it even improves the decompression speed over traditional compressors due to the reduced accuracy required in the compression to ensure the same QoI error threshold.
-Compared to the existing QoI-SZ3, for the same use cases, QPET gains 20\% $\sim$ 30\% compression speed improvement and up to 400\% decompression speed improvement, which is exciting.
+First, we measure and profile the execution speeds of baselines and QPET-integrated compressors to examine how QPET has accelerated the QoI-preserving error-bounded lossy compression.
+From the compression and decompression speeds on the Anvil cluster with the QoI functions $Q(x)=x^2$ and $Q(x)=x^3$ and the relative QoI error threshold $\tau=1\mathrm{e}{-3}$, reported in Figure~\ref{fig:speed-x2} to \ref{fig:speed-x3} (no results from QoI-SZ3/HPEZ for $Q(x)=x^3$ because their current implementation don't support this QoI), we can conclude as follows: compared to existing parameter-search-based baselines and QoI-preseving compressors, QPET-integrated compressors have significantly improved the compression throughputs (4x $\sim$ 6x of *-OptZ-R and 2x $\sim$ 2.5x of QoI-SZ3/HPEZ), with similar decompression throughput with the fast general-purpose compressors.
+Parameter search on general-purpose compressors (*-OptZ-R) needs to perform repeated executions for acquiring a certain QoI error threshold, and in our evaluations, this task may cost 4 to 10 or even more compression executions and QoI validations.
+Moreover, QPET brings quite limited time overheads in the decompression process (because neither error-bound computation nor QoI validation is needed), and sometimes it even improves the decompression speed over baselines due to the reduced accuracy required in the compression to ensure the same QoI error threshold.
+Last, compared to the existing QoI-SZ3/HPEZ, for the same use cases, QPET gains 100\% $\sim$ 150\% compression speed improvement and up to 400\% decompression speed improvement, which is highly attributed to the efficient error-bound selection and tuning process proposed by QPET, and also the revised implementation in storing and recovering the point-wise error bounds.